TIBCOSoftware/dovetail-contrib/hyperledger-fabric/fabric-tools/README.md

 # fabric-tools
-This package is designed to support configuration and deplooyment of dovetail application in cloud services, including AWS, Azure, and IBM Cloud.
+This package is designed to support configuration and deplooyment of dovetail applications in public cloud services, including AWS, Azure, and IBM Cloud.
 Since [IBM Blockchain Platform (IBP)](https://cloud.ibm.com/catalog/services/blockchain-platform-20) is currently the only public cloud environment that supports Hyperledger Fabric v1.4, we describe the deployment process for [marble-app](../marble-app) and [marble-client](../marble-client) for IBP only.

 ## Create Hyperledger Fabric network in IBM Cloud
-The [IBP tutorial](https://github.com/IBM/blockchainbean2) describes how to create a Hyperledger Fabric network in IBM Cloud, which involves the following steps:
+The [IBP Tutorial](https://github.com/IBM/blockchainbean2) describes how to create a Hyperledger Fabric network in IBM Cloud, which involves the following steps:
-1. Create IBM Cloud Kubernetes cluster [IBP Tutorial (Step 4)](https://github.com/IBM/blockchainbean2#step-4-create-ibm-cloud-services)
+1. Create IBM Cloud Kubernetes cluster, [IBP Tutorial (Step 4)](https://github.com/IBM/blockchainbean2#step-4-create-ibm-cloud-services);
-2. Build Fabric network using IBM Blockchain Platform console [IBP Tutorial (Step 5)](https://github.com/IBM/blockchainbean2#step-5-build-a-network), which includes:
+2. Build Fabric network using IBM Blockchain Platform console, [IBP Tutorial (Step 5)](https://github.com/IBM/blockchainbean2#step-5-build-a-network), which includes:
 * Create and start Certificate Authority (CA) servers for orderer and peer organizations;
-* Create Identities for organization administrators and peer/orderer nodes;
+* Create identities for organization administrators and peer/orderer nodes;
 * Create MSP definitions for orderer and peer organizations;
 * Create and start orderer and peer nodes;
 * Define network consortium by adding organizations in an orderer;
-* Create a channel, and join peers to the channel;
+* Create a channel, and join peers to the channel.

 ## Package and install/instantiate chaincode
 Chaincode must be packaged as `cds` file to be installed in IBP.
 We can package the [marble-app](../marble-app) chaincode using a local `cli` docker container, i.e.,